0xPolygonMiden/compiler/docs/appendix/canonabi-adhocabi-mismatch.md

-# Canonical ABI vs Miden ABI Incompatibility
+# Canonical ABI vs Miden ABI incompatibility

 This document describes an issue that arises when trying to map the ad-hoc calling convention/ABI used by various Miden Assembly procedures, such as those comprising the transaction kernel, and